2015 was a big year for online marketing

 Here’s a post from SEMrush on a few simple things you can do to improve your website’s SEO.
 These can be a big help if your website has never been optimized, but good SEO is an ongoing practice that needs continual attention.

-Just to get an idea of what’s involved, check out one of LinkNow Media’s SEO services, Traffic Jam.
+Just to get an idea of what’s involved, check out one of LinkNow Media’s SEO services, Enterprise Marketing Solutions.
 This is an annual schedule that consists of creating highly optimized content, building thousands of external links, citation management, and careful analysis of performance data.

 If you’re a small business owner managing your own website’s SEO, you’re not going to have time to do all of these things, but you do need to keep SEO as one of your top priorities when it comes to your online marketing.
 There’s always more work you can do to help your site rank better, and if you can’t budget time or money for it, don’t be surprised if your website doesn’t attract much business for you in 2016.